DeclarativeHub/ReactiveKit/README.md

 > When you register an observer, it will be immediately invoked with the current value of the property so the snippet will print "Hi Jim!".

-To change value of the property afterwards, just set the `value` property.
+To change the value of the property afterwards, just set the `value` property.

 ```swift
 name.value = "Jim Kirk" // Prints: Hi Jim Kirk!